jdunkerley/jdunkerley/alteryx-cubic-splines.md

 0   0   2   1
 ```

-One advantage of a tri-diagonal matrix is that they are fairly straight forward to invert and solve linear equations with them.
-For the sake of coding up the algorithm - I will define `B` to be the `n` length array holding the diagonal elements, `A` to be the `n-1` length array of the diagonal above this and `C` to be the `n-1` length array of the diagonal below:
+One advantage of a tri-diagonal matrix is that they are fairly straight forward to invert and solve linear equations based on them.
+For the sake of coding up the algorithm - lets define `B` to be the `n` length array holding the diagonal elements, `A` to be the `n-1` length array of the diagonal above this and `C` to be the `n-1` length array of the diagonal below:

 ```plaintext
 b0   c0    0    0